 I am also the co-CEO of Empati Ltd, an AI startup focusing on the management of large-scale decentralised green hydrogen technologies building on my experience in developing AI algorithms for smart grids and using satellite data to monitor renewable energy assets.

-I am interested in the development of autonomous agents and multi-agent systems for socio-technical applications such as smart energy systems, the Internet of Things (IoT), and disaster response.
+I am interested in the development of core AI technologies and Human-AI partnerships and their application to key sustainability challenges.
+This includes domains such as smart energy systems, Smart Cities, and disaster response.
 My research combines a number of techniques from Machine learning, AI, Game theory, and HCI.

-I have either led or been part of major scientific and industrial research projects including the ORCHID programme within which I developed applications of Human-Agent Collectives.
+In the past, I have either led or been part of major scientific and industrial research projects including the ORCHID programme within which I developed applications of Human-Agent Collectives.
 Prior to this I worked on the award-winning ALADDIN project (with BAE Systems) and IDEAS (with SECURE Meters).